One design pattern for FastAPI web applications#

 This approach has been used, in various iterations and with varying degrees of faithfulness, to design Gafaelfawr, crawlspace, datalinker, mobu, and vo-cutouts.
 Readers are encouraged to examine those applications and draw their own conclusions about the results.

-Python version
+Python version#

-Unless there is a specific hard requirement, do not support Python versions older than Python 3.11.
+Unless there is a specific hard requirement, do not support Python versions older than Python 3.12.

 In general, FastAPI web applications should update to the current release of Python shortly after it is released and do not need to support more than one version of Python except during that transition period.
-I update to a newer version of Python once it becomes the default in Debian unstable.
+I usually update to a newer version of Python once it becomes the default in Debian unstable.

 All supported versions should be tested with GitHub Actions.
 Don’t forget to update GitHub Actions configuration when changing the supported version.

-High-level architecture
+High-level architecture#

 The architecture described here is inspired by hexagonal architecture, sometimes also known as “ports and adapters,” although it does not strictly follow that design pattern.
 It borrows the layering design and dependency structure, but creates interfaces only lazily once there are two implementations, rather than proactively as an architectural aid.
 This architecture also makes extensive use of data objects (objects that are only containers for data with no or minimal behavior attached) to pass structured information between the layers of the architecture.

-Not shown in the diagram is that most communication between the handler, service, and storage layers (the heart of the application) is done using models, which is the term we use for data objects.
+Not shown in the diagram is that most communication between the handler, service, and storage layers (the heart of the application) is done using models, which is the term we (and Pydantic) use for data objects.

-The components in this model are:
+The components in this architecture are:

-config
+- config

-The external configuration of the application.
-Since all of our applications target Kubernetes, the ultimate source of this configuration is generally ConfigMap or Secret resources constructed via Helm charts.
+resources constructed via Helm charts.
 This configuration may be injected via a configuration file or environment variables.
-Inside the application, it is parsed and stored in a model.
+Inside the application, it is parsed and stored in a model.- dependencies

 FastAPI dependencies (and, occasionally, middleware, although dependencies are preferred over middleware where possible) manage resources that are shared across multiple requests.
 For example, external database connections, Redis connections, and memory caches should all be implemented as FastAPI dependencies.
 Dependencies should also be used to implement any preprocessing required before handlers can be safely invoked, such as authorization checks.
 Finally, dependencies should be used for code that would otherwise be duplicated in several handlers, such as setting up logging or extracting information from request headers.

-factory
+- factory

 The factory is responsible for creating services using dependency injection.
 It gathers the config and all of the resources from dependencies and contains the logic for creating service objects, injecting only the resources and configuration that they need.
 It is invoked by the handlers to get the service objects they will call.
 In simpler applications, one can drop the factory and manage the service objects directly via dependencies, but this creates an excessive number of dependencies and tediously long argument lists to handlers in complex applications.

-handlers
+- handlers

 FastAPI route handlers.
 The body of these functions should be as small as possible, containing only the minimum code required to create a service, convert the web request into the appropriate model for calling the service, and convert the result of the service into a response (including error handling).
 Most of this work should be handled by FastAPI using Pydantic models for the request and response data.

-services
+- services

 The service objects are the heart of the application and contain the business logic.
 The methods on service objects are actions: get this, modify that, delete this other thing.
 Those action methods are invoked by handlers or command-line invocations, and take as parameters models that contain the data provided to the request.
 The service object performs that action, possibly using the storage layer to talk to underlying data stores, and returns a result.
 Services are allowed to invoke other services, so there may be several layers of service calls.

-storage
+- storage

 Storage objects are responsible for translating between models and external storage.
 All knowledge of SQL schemas, Redis data structures, LDAP schemas, Kubernetes objects, external REST services, and any other data stores is encapsulated here and never seen by the services layer.
 The storage object performs storage actions, accepting models as parameters, and returns the results converted to models.